 \section{Main result: geometric convergence}

-So far, we have described variants of policy gradients for tabular MDPs.
-All of these algorithms essentially make policy iteration updates when their stepsizes are large.
-Intuitively, it makes sense to expect that their convergence behavior closely resemble results for policy iteration rather than the analysis of gradient descent.
+So far, we have described different variants of policy gradient methods for tabular MDPs.
+For large step-sizes, all these algorithms essentially make a policy iteration update.
+Hence, intuitively, it is reasonable to expect that their convergence behavior closely resembles that of policy iteration rather than that of gradient descent for smooth objectives.
 We quantify this precisely in Theorem \ref{thm: tabular rates} below.

-Our first result confirms that all of the algorithms we presented in the previous section converge geometrically if stepsizes are set by exact line search on $\ell(\cdot)$.
-Again, the idea is that a policy gradient \emph{is} a policy iteration update for an appropriate choice of stepsize.
-Our proof effectively shows that exact line search updates make at least as much progress in reducing $\ell(\cdot)$ as a policy iteration update.
+Our first result confirms that all of the algorithms we presented in the previous section converge geometrically when step-sizes are set by exact line search on $\ell(\cdot)$.
+Again, the idea is that \textit{a policy gradient step is a policy iteration update} for an appropriate choice of stepsize.
+Our proof effectively uses that exact line search updates make at least as much progress in reducing $\ell(\cdot)$ as a policy iteration update.
 The mismatch between the policy gradient loss $\ell(\cdot)$, which governs the stepsize choice, and the maximum norm, which governs policy iteration convergence, is the source of the term $\min_{s\in \Sc} \rho(s)$ in the bound.
 We further elaborate on this issue in the discussion that follows Theorem \ref{thm: tabular rates}.

-Our second results shows that dependence on the initial distribution can be avoided by forcing the algorithm to use appropriately large constant stepsizes.
-The simplest result applies to the Frank-Wolfe algorithm with a constant stepsize, which gives performance improvement in max norm.
+Our second and third results show that dependence on the initial distribution in the bounds can be avoided by forcing the algorithm to use large stepsizes.
+A simple result in part (b) applies to the Frank-Wolfe algorithm with a constant stepsize, which gives performance improvement in max norm.
 This bound follows by essentially making a minor modification to the linear convergence result of policy iteration as reviewed in Section \ref{sec: background}.
-Recall that we already showed to be exactly equivalent to a soft policy iteration update.
-Similar results should apply to other algorithms as well, but more intricate calculations are needed to quantify how large stepsizes must be.
+Recall that we already showed a Frank-Wolfe update to be exactly equivalent to a soft policy iteration update,